 If on the other hand, you are finding that the standard installation using forward facing sensors are NOT providing adequate warning distance, (due to “sneaky” positioning of the PoliscanSpeed behind objects such as bus shelters, bins or trees). then you will need to consider going to a “FULL INVISIBLE DEFENCE” setup on the front of your vehicle with slanted sensors setup to the correct angles specified.

 Rear Facing Poliscan-Speed

 The only SLANT ANGLED laser sensors OR sensors with multiple angled laser diodes will give you a high degree invisibility and protection from the Vitronic Poliscan-Speed camera system.
 This is because laser diodes shoot a very narrow, but very intense beam of invisible light down the road in a straight line with very little diffuse scattering.
 By the time your vehicle engages the VPS* at close distances, it is well outside the effective angle of the sensor.

 For Vitronic Poliscan-Speed traps that are setup to photograph the rear of your vehicle, rear facing slant-angle HP-905 sensors are a MUST HAVE.

 Above: This setup will provide jamming for laser speed guns and warning only for frontal Vitronic PoliscanSpeed traps.
 If you live in a state that uses the VPS* system, you will need to include SLANT angle sensors on the front and rear of your vehicle.

 Below: Slanted sensors for Poliscan-Speed and forward facing sensors for Laser Speed Guns.
 This is the ultimate solution to drivers that need to contend with the VPS* laser speed camera trap.
-(Other manufactures may not include instructions for slanted sensor.
-That doesn’t mean that they are not a critical requirment to effectively jam the VP* laser speed camera.)
+(Other manufactures may not include instructions for the slanted sensor.
+That doesn’t mean that they are not a critical requirement to effectively jam the VP* laser speed camera.)